Details and Policies for Summer Camp (updated 6/9/26)

 • Children are allowed to go as deep as their knees.

-• Children are required to wash their hands when they return.
+• Children are required to wash their hands upon returning.

 Sun Safety